 Notes: Share of observations with one or more balance sheet expansions exceeding 15% annually since the start year of a financial crisis, by horizons and governor classification.
 Whiskers mark 90% confidence intervals.
-Data from 89 crises dated by Baron et al. (2021) occurring between 1870 and 2020 in our sample of 17 advanced economies with an operating central bank, excluding 1914-1918, 1939-1945, the German hyperinflation and the Spanish civil war.
+Data from 89 crises dated by Baron et al. (2021) occurring between 1870 and 2020 in our sample of 17 advanced economies with an operating central bank, excluding 1914-1918, 1939-1945, the German hyperinflation and the Spanish Civil War.

 The differential effects of governors' preconceived ideological leanings on central bank policy also appear to alter macroeconomic outcomes.
-Figure 9 shows average trajectories for the money aggregate (M2), real GDP per capita and consumer prices since the start of the crisis split by ex-ante governor beliefs, controlling for country fixed effects.
-In the raw data, more dovish policy stances are associated with vigorous money growth, quicker economic recoveries and less
+Figure 9 shows average trajectories for the money aggregate (M2), real GDP per capita and consumer prices since the start of a crisis split by ex-ante governor beliefs, controlling for country fixed effects.42 In the raw data, more dovish policy stances are associated with vigorous money growth, quicker economic recoveries and less deflation.
+To test

-&lt;sup>41The pattern is robust for alternative reasonable choices of expansion thresholds, e.g., +20%.
+$^{^{40}}$ The pattern is robust for alternative reasonable choices of expansion thresholds, e.g., +20%.

-&lt;sup>42In principle, these effects could be entirely driven by hindsight bias in historical sources on which our coding is built.
-However, such hindsight bias would invoke the exact same endogeneity problem that previous studies were subject to: on average, doves would simply be associated to more severe crises, which reduces the chances of finding any positive effects from dovish central bank policy.
+41In principle, these effects could be entirely driven by hindsight bias in historical sources on which our coding is built.
+However, such hindsight bias would invoke the exact same endogeneity problem that previous studies were subject to: on average, doves would simply be associated with more severe crises, which reduces the chances of finding any positive effects from dovish central bank policy.
 Put differently, hindsight bias might inflate the first-stage link, but lead to conservative estimation of the second stage main effect.

-&lt;sup>43To the degree that historical sources characterise central bank governor not only based on ex-ante statements but deflation.
-To test these patterns rigorously, we estimate local projections for the macroeconomic effects of balance sheet expansions induced by pre-existing central bank governors beliefs of in the next section.
+42To the degree that historical sources characterize central bank governor not only based on ex-ante statements but these patterns rigorously, in the next section we estimate local projections for the macroeconomic effects of balance sheet expansions induced by pre-existing central bank governors beliefs.